Fulton County Library System: Central Library

 The Central Library in Downtown Atlanta serves as the headquarters of the library system.
 Completed in 1980, it was the last building to be designed by Bauhaus-movement architect Marcel Breuer.
-The building, designed in the brutalist architectural style, is considered a "masterpiece" by architectural experts, such as Barry Bergdoll, the Chief Architectural Curator of the Museum of Modern Art, and is closely related to the Whitney Museum of Art building (currently the Met Breuer museum).
+The building, designed in the brutalist architectural style, is considered a "masterpiece" by architectural experts, such as Barry Bergdoll, the Chief Architectural Curator of the Museum of Modern Art, and is closely related to the Whitney Museum of Art building at 945 Madison Avenue.

+Branches

+Roswell

 The Roswell Branch begun in 1946 when volunteers would make weekly trips to the Atlanta Central Library.
 In 1955, Arthur W Smith purchased one of the historic "Bricks" apartments in Roswell and the collection was moved there and referred to as the Carnegie Library Deposit at Roswell because all of the books were still being borrowed from the Central Library.
 It was not until 1965 that the Roswell Library became a full fledged branch with its own collection.
 Today the library building is named after Arthur W Smith.

+Cleveland Avenue

 Initially opened in 1992.
 In 2001 the library was renamed the Cleveland Avenue-Roy Lyndell Yancey, Sr. Branch Library.
 The Cleveland Avenue Branch Library is the first ever Fulton County Government roof top solar installation facility.